 Rest Day: Protein 150 Carbs 160 Fat 110 Calories 2240

-Now if I want to gain muscle I don’t want to go too high on fat, so i’m going to lower my intake.
+If I want to gain muscle I don’t want to go too high on fat, so I’m going to lower my intake.
 I’m going to take 15 grams of fat off my Gym Days and my Rest days, leaving me with 60 grams and 95 grams.
-The lower limit is around 1 gram of fat per kilo of body-weight, and although i’m below 75 on my gym days, i’m higher on my rest days, so over a week it will average out.
+The lower limit is around 1 gram of fat per kilo of body-weight, and although I’m below 75 on my gym days, I’m higher on my rest days, so over a week it will average out.

 Gym Day: Protein 150 Carbs 290 Fat 60 Calories 2300